thelichedev/blog/posts/defect_evaluation.md

 But how do we know if we're doing ok on quality ?

 I've always found that measuring quality directly is not easy.
 However measuring nonconformance always seemed to be easier.
-When I found a defect in our product, there is evidence to analyse, and I can often evaluate the cost of the defect.
+When we find a defect in our product, there is evidence to analyse, and we can often evaluate the cost of the defect.
 At least far better than the direct benefits of focusing on quality.

 [Quality is free][1] also confirmed to me that the measurement of quality is the price of nonconformance.